-Given their high rates of experience with domestic and sexual violence, OFS provides female inmates a 6-week series of classes about domestic/sexual violence and sexual exploitation, along with information about red flags and how to get help in partnership with Core Civic and Davidson County Sherriff’s Office.
+Given their high rates of experience with domestic and sexual violence, OFS provides female inmates a 6-week series of classes about domestic/sexual violence and sexual exploitation, along with information about red flags and how to get help in partnership with the Davidson County Sherriff’s Office.

 Research shows that around 80% of female inmates have experienced or will experience domestic or sexual violence in their lifetime.
 Unfortunately, our data from RISE was able to confirm these high rates of victimization within our program.

 Quotes from RISE participants:

 - “Until now I hadn’t realized that I had never been in a healthy relationship.”